viperaproject/viperaproject.github.io/_devzone/language.md

 }
 ```

 Here, we create a `AST_CASE` node via the **Olympus** `ast_makeCaseClause()` function, which takes a list (stack) of _conditional expressions_ and a _default_ statement.
-For **vPython** we only create `if` /  `else` chains as **Python** does not support `case` statements but we use the **Olympus** `case` support with a single condition and a default statement as the `else` clause.
+For **vPython** we only create `if: ... else:` chains as **Python** does not support `case` statements but we use the **Olympus** `case` support with a single condition and a default statement as the `else` clause.

+# Typing the AST
 In the case of **vPython** the AST nodes are traversed to perform _dynamic type inferencing_ in order to determine the type of a variable.
 The type inferencer also determines the types of the function arguments and return values, creating _polymorphic_ variants of functions, as required.
 This enables the generation of optimised _type frozen_ native **Olympus** abstract machine code.
-In essence, the dynamically-typed **vPython** variable types are _frozen_ until they change type.
+In essence, the dynamically-typed **vPython** variable types are frozen until they change type.
 This removes the requirement to dynamically type check variables and function dispatch at runtime, greatly increasing the performance of compiled codes.

 The **Olympus** compiler also performs a separate pass of the code for optimisation e.g. _constant folding_ and this can be extended, as required.